agarwal66/agarwal66/README.md

 - 👋 Hi, I’m @agarwal66
-- 👀 I’m interested in ...
+- 👀 I’m interested in Watching series
 - 🌱 I’m currently learning BTECH(CSE)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me by my linkedin acc-http://www.linkedin.com/in/prateekpassionate

 <!---
 agarwal66/agarwal66 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.